-The COVID-19 pandemic has effected the town's effort on overcrowded housing complaints.
+The COVID-19 pandemic has affected the town's effort on overcrowded housing complaints.
 Five Supreme Court actions have been commenced, the amount of summons issues has increased and the hours for Code Enforcement have been adjusted.
-However, these actions, and other initiatives to reduce illegal, overcrowded housing, were put on hold by the governor’s eviction moratorium, which will remain in effect until May 31.
+However, these actions, and other initiatives to reduce illegal, overcrowded housing, were put on hold by the governor’s eviction moratorium, which will remain in effect until December 31, 2021.

 I have opened a line of communication with School Superintendent and the Board of Education in an effort to increase school funding from the state and address other areas of concern.
 Our children are the future of Riverhead.

 Host an Event: Ask a few friends over to meet the candidate for Riverhead Supervisor.
 Go to the "Contact" link above.
 Email Yvette Aguiar and present your ideas for hosting an event.